Geelhem/OCR-import-tool-for-Digital-Record/README.md

 **Installation**
 Check and Install Required Modules:
-Run the Install Python script to verify if the necessary modules are installed and install them if needed:
+Run the all the code in https://github.com/Geelhem/OCR-for-Digital-Record/tree/main/workflow_code/Installation%20Checks Python script to verify if the necessary modules are installed and install them if needed:
 Python

 **Contributing**